liflab/beepbeep-3-book/markdown/dsl/README.md

 As a result, one has to be very careful when interacting with the object stack.
 However, it turns out that in many cases, a user does not need to manipulate this stack directly.
 Looking back at the `ArithmeticBuilder` written earlier, one notices that every method actually does the same thing:

 - It pops as many objects from the stack as there are tokens in the corresponding grammar rule, in reverse from the order they appear in the rule.
-- It instantiates a new object by using elements that were popped from the stack
+- It instantiates a new object by using elements that were popped from the stack.
-- It puts that new object back onto the stack
+- It puts that new object back onto the stack.

 It is possible to instruct the object builder to automate this repetitive process, using an additional argument to the `@Builds` annotation called <!--\index{pop@\texttt{pop} (annotation)} \texttt{pop}-->`pop`<!--/i-->.
 For example, the annotation for the `<num>` symbol would now read: